MiniXC/typst-projects/thesis/chapters/05_tts_asr.typ

 Further analysis reveals the effects of synthetic speech's inherent regularity.
 When the ASR model trained on real speech is evaluated on synthetic speech, its WER is surprisingly low at 11.4%, which is better than its performance on real evaluation data (13.3%).
 This occurs despite the synthetic speech being out-of-distribution for a model trained solely on real speech.
 The explanation lies in the reduced complexity of synthetic speech; it tends to be cleaner, more consistent, and exhibits an oversmoothed quality @ren_revisiting_2022.
 An ASR model accustomed to the variability of real speech finds this "idealised" input easier to transcribe.

-Conversely, when an ASR model is trained and evaluated exclusively on synthetic speech, its WER plummets to an extremely low value of 3.0%.
-This dramatic improvement suggests the model is not merely recognising speech but is effectively learning to transcribe the unique and highly consistent acoustic patterns of the TTS system.
+Conversely, when an ASR model is trained and evaluated exclusively on synthetic speech, its WER decreases significantly to a value of 3.0%.
+This significant improvement suggests the model is not merely recognising speech but is effectively learning to transcribe the unique and highly consistent acoustic patterns of the TTS system.
 While this leads to excellent in-domain performance, it severely limits the model's ability to generalise to the unpredictable variability of real human speech.
 This highlights that for TTS-for-ASR to be truly effective, synthetic speech must emulate the full distributional diversity of real speech, not just present a simplified, recognisable acoustic pattern.
 These cross-evaluation experiments also allow for an examination of WERR's symmetricity.
 While $"WERR"(tilde(D),D)=3.66$, the reverse, $"WERR"(D,tilde(D))=3.75$, is similar but not identical, a discrepancy attributable to the inherent stochasticity of model training.

 #figure(
 table(